KarinaAllard/cozy-vibes-eshop/README.md

 - **Product catalog**: Browse categories like candles, vases, blankets, and other cozy home décor items.
 - **Shopping cart**: Add, update, and remove products easily.
 - **Admin dashboard**: Manage orders, products, and customers via an admin panel.
+- **Search bar**: Search for products with help from the Google API.
+If the item is in the shop, it shows up normally.
+If not, it appears grayed out so you can still spot it.

 ## Features that still need to be implemented